tools4fog/FOGSSOLS/README.md

 Hello!
-This is my repository for SOLSFOG, a web application.
+This is my repository for FOGSOLS, a web application.